WithSecureLabs/needle/.github/CONTRIBUTING.md

 ## What should I know before I get started?

-For a description of Needle's architecture, folder structure, APIs, and module templates, please refer to the _[Architecture](https://github.com/mwrlabs/needle/wiki/Architecture)_ page of the Wiki.
+For a description of Needle's architecture, folder structure, APIs, and module templates, please refer to the _[Architecture](https://github.com/mwrlabs/needle/wiki/Architecture)_ page on the Wiki.